 After experiencing a fruitful festive season around November and December, publishers have to deal with January revenue drop.
-In this month, publishers across the globe experience a straight revenue drop.
+In this month, publishers across the globe experience fluctuations in revenue, often on the downside.
 Not only media publishers but video publishers (YouTubers) and eCommerce also experience the same.
 This makes January revenue drop (or January Slump), a common seasonality effect in ad tech.

 Reasons Behind the January Slump